 In this article we discuss some of the features that differ when modeling healthcare queueing models on the one hand and traditional manufacturing models on the other hand.
-We show how to implement these features in a hospital queueing network.
-We used the parametric decomposition approach to assess performance measures at the hospital queueing network.
+We show how to implement these features in a hospital queueing system.
 In addition, we develop new expressions to model service outages that are typical in services in general and in healthcare in particular.
-The resulting queueing network is used to construct a numerical example and to illustrate a number of practical applications.
+The resulting queueing model is used to construct a numerical example and to illustrate a number of practical applications.
 First we demonstrate the detrimental effect of service interrupts on patient flow times.
 Next, the beneficial effect of pooling hospital resources is illustrated.
 Finally, we develop an optimization model that is able to determine the optimal number of patients treated during a single service session.

 Notwithstanding these accomplishments, there is still room for improvement.
 More specifically, improvements may be made with respect to the modeling of time in queueing systems.
-Open problems include the modeling of time-dependent demand rates, increasing workload as waiting times increase (patients need to be monitored, receive care, \ldots), \ldots .
-Moreover, given the inherent high degree of variability in service times, hospitals often use flexible working schedules that allow for overtime, variable server capacity and other deviations from the standard queueing model topology.
+Open problems include the modeling of time-dependent demand rates, increasing workload as waiting times increase (patients need to be monitored, receive care, ...), Moreover, given the inherent high degree of variability in service times, hospitals often use flexible working schedules that allow for overtime, variable server capacity and other deviations from the standard queueing model topology.
 Such deviations add to the complexity of the problem, making "time" a major modeling issue.